tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

   time of writing of the specification.
 * Introduces new certificate formats and verification logic that will need updates to PKI infrastructure.
-* Expands the migration landscape to three transition paths:
+* Expands the migration landscape to multiple transition paths:
   1. Traditional-only,
   2. Composite (classical + PQ),
   3. PQ-only.
   In contrast, the dual certificate approach requires only two paths (traditional and PQ).

+Note that PQ→PQ migration (changing between PQ algorithms or parameter sets) is required in both composite and dual-certificate approaches.

 # Dual Certificates